EimizuDev/Phone-Book/README.md

 # Phone Book

 Phone Book project where you can store, find and manage contacts.
+I made this project from a Python course in 2024.

 ## Getting the files